11 Things to See and Do in the Jewish Quarter of Amsterdam

 Jewish Historical Museum| ©HappyW

-Located within an impressive complex of four Ashkenazi synagogues dating from the 17th and 18th centuries, this is the main museum in the Jewish Cultural Quarter and one of Amsterdam's most important museums.
-It is less focused on the Holocaust and more on aspects of Jewish life and the relationship of the community and the city, being the only Jewish historical museum in the whole country, and perhaps in the world, to have under its possession some of the most important documents and manuscripts of the Jewish community.
+Housed in a complex of four Ashkenazi synagogues dating from the 17th and 18th centuries, this is the main museum in the Jewish Cultural Quarter and one of the most important museums in Amsterdam.
+It is less focused on the Holocaust and more on aspects of Jewish life and the relationship of the community and the city, being the only Jewish historical museum in the whole country to have under its possession some of the most important documents and manuscripts of the community.

-Known as "Mokum" in Hebrew, Amsterdam was a haven for Jews for a long time, where Jewish communities such as the Sephardim from the Iberian Peninsula and the Ashkenazi from Central and Eastern Europe sought refuge.
-Although part of the same ethnic group, these two communities differed greatly in terms of economy and status.
-This is one of the themes of the Amsterdam Jewish Museum.
+Known as "Mokum" in Hebrew, Amsterdam was a haven for Jews, where Jewish communities such as the Sephardim from the Iberian Peninsula and the Ashkenazi from Central and Eastern Europe sought refuge.
+Although part of the same ethnic group, these two communities differed greatly on an economic and status level.
+This is one of the themes that the Jewish Museum in Amsterdam deals with.

-In short, if Jewish culture interests you, you are almost obliged to visit this museum, which is open every day from 11 a.m. to 5 p.m.
-It is open from 11 a.m. to 5 p.m. on Saturdays and Sundays.
-On Saturday and Sunday there is usually a market in the adjacent square, so consider going on a weekend if you want to enhance your experience.
-Here is an article about Amsterdam' s means of transportation to show you how to get there.
+If Jewish culture interests you, you are obliged to book your ticket to the Jewish Museum.
+Regarding the opening hours, it is open every day from 11 am to 5 pm.
+On Saturday and Sunday there is usually a market in the adjacent square.
+Below, I leave you an article on the means of transport in Amsterdam to see how to get there.

 Book your ticket for the Jewish Museum in Amsterdam